toulbar2/toulbar2/docs/source/userdoc.rst

 -precision=[integer]
         probability/real precision is a conversion
         factor (a power of ten) for representing fixed point numbers (default value is 7).
-It is used by UAI/QPBO/OPB/Pedigree formats.
+It is used by CFN/UAI/QPBO/OPB/Pedigree formats.
-        It has no effect in CFN format (the number of significant digits is given in the problem description).
+        Note that in CFN format the number of significant digits is given in the problem description by default.
+This option allows to overwrite this default value.

 -epsilon=[float]
         approximation factor for computing the partition